Find online courses made by experts from around the world.

 Interlock your fingers and roll your shoulder open.
 Focus is on the front of the shoulder and chest.
 You can do a forward bend and raise your hands as a variation for deeper stretch.
 Take 8 breaths.

-As a practicing massage therapist, Steve helps people feel good in their bodies.
+As a practicing massage therapist, Steven helps people feel good in their bodies.
 Specializing in sports massage therapy, Steve is able to assist in soft tissue rehabilitation and injury prevention.

-After leaving baseball, Steve completed a 600-hour massage therapy program at the Bodhi Tree Healing Arts Center in 2012, where he was able to expand his knowledge of the physical body and its ability to store energy.
-He refined his athletic training knowledge with deep tissue, trigger point, and sports massage techniques.
-He is now able to deliver an effective, one-of-a-kind experience that unlocks problem areas to revitalize his client’s bodies and refresh their mental/emotional wellbeing.
+After pursuing a baseball career, Steven felt he wanted to make a difference in the lives of others and found massage therapy as a great vehicle to serve others with his intuitive abilities.
+He completed a 600-hour massage therapy program at the Bodhi Tree Healing Arts Center in 2012, where he was able to expand upon his kinesthetic knowledge.
+Used in combination with ancient healing techniques, Steven provides what's needed for growth through action.
+He refined his athletic ability into physiological knowledge to deliver an effective, one-of-a-kind experience that unlocks problem areas to revitalize his client’s bodies and mental/emotional wellbeing.

-Steve’s work can also go beyond just the physical.
-In 2012, he experienced a kundalini awakening that launched him onto the spiritual path with hopes to find answers and understand his awakening on a deeper level.
+Steven's work can also go beyond just the physical.
+In 2012, he experienced a kundalini awakening.
+Discovering that launched him onto the spiritual path with hopes to find answers and understand his awakening on a deeper level.

 Completing an ancient Shamanic Medicine Wheel teachings that works with the soul’s evolution and healing, Steve was able to uncover ancestral patterns, shed limiting roles, discover shadow aspects of self, and develop gratitude ceremonies for the 4 directions and Mother Earth.
 This practice is based on the Q’ero tradition, a tribe of the Andean mountains in Peru.